mcd500/ta-ref/docs/aist_supported_apis.md

-# AIST supported GP API's in TA's
+# Tutorials of using GP API's in TEE

 Following are the set of AIST supported GP API's that can be used when writing your own TA is shown below.